flokabukie/DAP-Trainee-Story-flokabukie/readme.md

 # 📈🧪 Data Analytics Program 🧠📊 : Story of *_Florentia Teye_*
-Here is the place to tell the story of your experience of the Data Analytics Program.
+ My experience in the Data Analytics Program.